 - 1. The student interested in pursuing credit by challenge exam must register for the course. - 2.
-A student must initiate a request for challenge to the department chair/program director, or their designee, in which the course is offered.
+A student must initiate a request for challenge to the department chair/program director, or his/her designee, in which the course is offered.
 This must occur a minimum of two modules before the course begins, submitting at the same time appropriate evidence for justification.
-(Exceptions can be made for courses that begin in the first or second module following the student's matriculation.) - 3.
-The student then obtains the signature of their advisor. - 4.
-The student then submits the request with the above two signatures to the course instructor.
+(Exception can be made for courses that begin in the first or second module following the student's matriculation.) - 3.
+The student then obtains the signature of his/her advisor.